armandleopold/k8s-pvc-dump/README.md

 * PVC_DIR : The directory that contains your PVCs.
 * DUMP_INTERVAL : The interval in which you want that dumps occures (in seconds).
 (CAN'T BE MORE THAN 86200 (1 DAY))

-There is an auto garbage collector that follows the schema :
+There is (an auto garbage collector) or Embeded cleanup policy for those who are more familiar with artifact repository managment, that follows the following scheme :

 Keeping dumps that have date from :
 - 1/1/currentYear-1